readysettech/readyset-rails/README.md

    | Last started replication   | 2024-01-19 15:18:02    |
    +----------------------------+------------------------+
    ```
-   You can also view the tables that ReadySet knows about and their status by
+   You can also view the tables that ReadySet knows about and their statuses by
    running `rails readyset:tables`:
    ```sh
    $ rails readyset:tables